 The keynote speaker for the expo, Colleen McClellan of Datassential, highlighted some of the upcoming trends for the tea and beverage industries.
 Her research established that consumers regularly order their menu favorites, want good service and hospitality, and crave over-the-top entertainment.
 She noted iced tea in a wide range of combinations is trending upward rapidly, along with alcoholic tea drinks and cocktails in general.
 She also observed tea enthusiasts were particularly interested in the health benefits attributed to tea and the various ingredients added to tea.

-To bring the topic to our area, consider Old Barrel Tea Company’s stores in Ruidoso, Albuquerque, Cloudcroft, Mesilla, Colorado, and Arizona, with a new location coming to Red River.
+To bring the topic to our area, consider Old Barrel Tea Company’s stores in Ruidoso, Albuquerque, Cloudcroft, Mesilla, Colorado, and Arizona, with the newest location in Red River.
 I spoke to Morgan Switzer, the owner of the Mesilla store.
 I was interested in comparing my trade show notes on the trends emphasized by Colleen to Morgan’s more local experience.

 Morgan certainly is aware of the current trends and has been exploring them with local partners.
 She has twice worked with Hacienda de Mesilla to introduce tea and alcohol pairings in creative cocktails.
 Check Facebook.com/MesillaOldBarrelTea for upcoming events pairing teas, alcohol, and local foods during the holidays.